Skip to content

 3. ATC Level III: Platinum (10 additional credits, with trainees earning credits in all five of the priority areas across all 50 accrued credits)

-RECOGNIZED ACTIVITIES: Most activities organized by NMIN and/or its HQP Program partners will have an assigned credit value.
+RECOGNIZED ACTIVITIES: Most activities organized by NMIN and/or its HQP Program partners had an assigned credit value.
 See the ATC Credits Overview.

-Credits may be awarded for non-NMIN/non-partner events and programming if these are: 1) aligned with NMIN’s HQP Program Priority Areas; and 2) delivered by a reputable source able to provide organizational confirmation of program/activity completion.
+Credits could be awarded for non-NMIN/non-partner events and programming if these were: 1) aligned with NMIN’s HQP Program Priority Areas; and 2) delivered by a reputable source able to provide organizational confirmation of program/activity completion.

-Requests for non-NMIN/non-partner credit recognition towards NMIN ATC must be made in writing to the NMIN Administrative Centre (divyarao@nanomedicines.ca).
+Requests for non-NMIN/non-partner credit recognition towards NMIN ATC had to be made in writing to the NMIN Administrative Centre.
 See the instructions for making such requests.

-A maximum of 25% of ATC credits (i.e., 5 credits) may be accumulated from non-NMIN/non-partner sources.
+A maximum of 25% of ATC credits (i.e., 5 credits) could be accumulated from non-NMIN/non-partner sources.

-RANGE OF TOPICS: Participants must ensure that the activities they complete for credit toward the ATC span the five Priority Areas of the NMIN Strategic HQP Program (detailed in the HQP Program description):
+RANGE OF TOPICS: Participants had to ensure that the activities they completed for credit toward the ATC spanned the five Priority Areas of the NMIN Strategic HQP Program (detailed in the HQP Program description):

 1. Nanomedicine Research